 There is no way to generalize how divorced people feel when it comes to the decision to remarry.
 Every divorced person feels differently about second marriages.

-That said, I’ve met so many divorced people on both ends of the spectrum: the ones who are married again four minutes after their divorce is final, and those who are affected so much by the divorce, that they have resigned themselves to the fact that they wish to remain single for the rest of their lives.
+I’ve met countless divorced people on both ends of the spectrum and in between: the ones who are married again four minutes after their divorce is final, and those who are affected so much by the divorce, that they have resigned themselves to the fact that they wish to remain single for the rest of their lives.

 The ones who sprint back to the altar: